LordDemonos/Quarm.Guide/README.md

 - ChannelAutoJoin=alliance - The Alliance channel is used as the global chat channel for the server.
 - TargetGroupBuff=1 - This will allow you to buff groups with group buff spells from outside the group by targeting a member of the group.
 - AttackOnAssist=FALSE - This will allow you to assist another player without automatically enabling auto attack.
 - MaxFPS= - This is the framerate you limit the foreground client window to.
 If this is set too high, it may consume too many system resources.
 Typically 60 is a good number to start with and adjust if necessary.
 A setting of 0 disables the limit.
-YMMV
 - MaxBGFPS= - This is the framerate you limit the background client windows to.
 You don't want this too low, since it will affect autofollow ability.
 But, if you have it too high, it may consume too many system resources.
 60 is typically good.
 A setting of 0 disables the limit.
-YMMV
 - MouseRightHanded=1 - Switches mouse button orientation.
 - MaxMouseLookFPS= - Allows you to set the mouselook FPS to help with mouselook slowness.
 If your mouselook is too slow, try adjusting this to 60 or 45.
 A setting of 0 disables the limit.
-YMMV
 - AllLuclinPcModelsOff=TRUE - This disables Luclin models.
 This also allows use of the famous horse bug that existed on AK where you don't have the limitations of horse speed up/down that you do with Luclin models on.
 - [VideoMode]: